 Your tent loves the dark

-Keep the tent away from petrol cans, garlic and garbage cans
+Keep the tent away from petrol cans, garlic, and garbage

 Conclusion: The most important is …

-Dryness!
-If you dry your tent thoroughly before storing it and the humidity of the storage room is below 55%, you have made it a lot harder for mold, stains, and bad smells to damage your tent.
-The ideal storage temperature for your tent is between 10 and 30 degrees Celsius so that you can protect your tent from UV radiation and pack your tent poles properly.
+The most important factor is dryness!
+Thoroughly drying your tent before storage, along with keeping the humidity below 55%, significantly reduces the risk of mold, stains, and bad smells.
+The ideal storage temperature for your tent is between 10 and 30 degrees Celsius, which helps protect it from UV radiation and allows you to store your tent poles properly.

 With these tips and hacks on how to store a tent, your tent will live significantly longer.
 It will accompany you on your beautiful camping tours for many years!